 major, I enrolled to study for a PhD.
 I finished all the coursework and

-passed the qualifying exam but didn't finish my dissertation, feeling I
+exam but didn't finish my dissertation, feeling I

 had already gotten all the educational value I was going to.
 The

 additional year would be more credential-building than learning.

 about working for Bell Labs was that it was so big and varied that it